They might keep a brave face, but aging mules and donkeys need just as much careful management as horses–if not more

 Donkeys and mules are known for longevity.
 There are stories of donkeys living past 50, for example.
 But the truth of those claims is questionable, say two donkey specialists.
-“Donkey teeth age differently from horse teeth, so a lot of times that can skew the aging estimates when looking at their teeth,” says Amy McLean, PhD, equine lecturer at the University of California, Davis, and board member of the American Mule Association.
+“Donkey teeth age differently from horse teeth, so a lot of times that can skew the aging estimates when looking at their teeth,” says Amy McLean, PhD, equine lecturer and assistant professor at the University of California, Davis, who is active with the American Mule Association.
 “I’d be curious to know who’s aging these animals.”

 Those that have had an active work life can go into retirement around this age, she says.
 However, owners can continue to ride or drive many of these animals at lower intensity levels well into retirement.

 Humanity has long considered longears hardier than other equids.
 And they are, when it comes to ailments such as infectious diseases and parasite infections, to which they’re much more resistant, McLean says.
 “There are lot of diseases, like African horse sickness, for which they’re carriers but never show clinical signs,” she says.
 “And they’re able to live with high levels of parasites.
 They can have higher fecal egg counts than horses but have a better body condition score.”